garlab/Ext.NET/README.md

 # Ext.NET

-Ext.NET is a set of features that extends quick inlining features to your C# apps.
+Ext.NET is a set of features that extends quick inlining capabilities to your C# apps.

 ## Examples